XMaxPlatform/support-chain/README.md

 cmake -G "Visual Studio 14 2015 Win64" -DCMAKE_INSTALL_PREFIX="c:/wasm" -DLLVM_TARGETS_TO_BUILD= -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=WebAssembly ../
 ```

-If cmake succeed, you will found the file `LLVM.sln` in `build` path.
-Double click `LLVM.sln`, open the LLVM solution by visual studio 2015.
+If cmake succeed, you will found the file `LLVM.sln` in `build` folder.
+Double click `LLVM.sln`, open the LLVM solution by Visual Studio 2015.

-If you want to build the release version of Xmax, you must to change the `Solution Configurations` to `Release`
+If you want to build the release version of Xmax, you must to change the `Solution Configurations` to `Release`.

-If you want to build the debug version of Xmax, you must to change the `Solution Configurations` to `Debug`
+If you want to build the debug version of Xmax, you must to change the `Solution Configurations` to `Debug`.

 Build the solution.